umoh1/ComputerScienceTutoring/README.md

 Welcome to my ongoing tutoring semester project!
 A Notion resource database with study tools (notes, study guides, practice problems, etc) to help my tutees succeed in these popular & high fail rate classes. **NOTE**: Although this database & materials are meant for ESU classes, it is open for viewing by other students as well.

 ### Background
 As a tutor, each semester we are tasked with creating a set of study tools/guides for students in our downtime (any time we are on the clock, but not tutoring students).
-Since I'm a freelancer for Notion Databases, I decided that making one with a multitude of tools that students in my classes can access at anytime would be a great way to assist every one of my tutees succeed.
+Since I'm a freelancer for Notion Databases, I decided that making one with a multitude of tools that students in my classes can access at anytime would be a great way to assist every one of my tutees succeed, while also meeting my semester requirement.

 ### Tutored Classes